 Components

 Caspian components are just Python functions.
-They encapsulate logic, styles, and structure.
-Start simple with basic strings, or scale up to fully type-safe, reactive UI elements.
+They encapsulate structure, logic, and styling in one place.
+Start with simple string-based components, then scale into type-safe, reactive, and async server-aware UI patterns.

 1. The Basics